sina-nakhaei/android_template_mvvm/README.md

 # android_template_mvvm
-everything you need to start a modern, scalable and rubost android project. you got everything you need to get started , no more fundamental setup , boring primary configuration and boilerplates.
+everything you need to start a modern, scalable and robust android project. you got everything you need to get started , no more fundamental setup , boring primary configuration and boilerplates.

 1. Dependency injection (Hilt)